Hong Kong League XI

 The Hong Kong League XI, also known as the Hong Kong XI or Hong Kong League Selection, is a football team which represents the Hong Kong First Division League in exhibition matches, mainly the Lunar New Year Cup.

 The team is selected from the top players in the Hong Kong First Division League.
 Both Hong Kong and foreign players, including those from mainland China, can be included in the team.
-However, as the quality of local players is usually lower, it has been often that most of the outfield players are foreigners.